How much is ……?

 Now we’re ready for the cost of everything……

 Here are some great resources for checking out the price of cars in Australia.
 The first one is the big one; it’s where both private sellers and dealers can advertise their cars for sale online.

 Here are some other options to search for second hand cars, in fact all…

 Second Hand Stuff

 Our two major supermarkets here are called Coles and Woolworths.
 We used to have a couple of independent websites that would check both of these supermarkets prices side-by-side, but sadly those websites no longer exist.
-I’ve looked at the Coles website, it doesn’t seem possible to easily find out the price of things, on Woolworths though, it’s a different story.
+So it’s down to checking out Coles and Woolworths separately…

 This is a difficult one, because there is gas, electricity, water and telephony as well as rates.
 Prices vary from state to state too and with eight states there would be a lot of links.

 To make things worse, utility companies hide their pricing structures behind plans, tariffs, peak times, off-peak times, they build in surcharges, standing charges and sometimes make the whole lot inaccessible by insisting you enter your address and postcode before giving you a price.

 I have a couple of posts about electricity prices…

 Water prices in Australia are the best kept secret in the world.
 I am flabbergasted at how difficult it is to find the price of water from these utility companies.
 Do you think they are trying to hide something?
 Here are links to what I think are five of our states water suppliers.